 Although Robin made a touching tribute to his dad’s well-intended suggestion when he accepted his Oscar – for Best Supporting Actor (Good Will Hunting) – earlier this year, today he admits that through most of his life “I had a troubled relationship with my father, who was basically cold and authoritarian.

 “We had a strained relationship until 10 years ago, shortly before his death, when we finally reunited.
 The wonderful thing was that I got to connect with him before his death.”

-During Robin’s studies at the Juilliard School, he became best friend with the man he calls his brother, Christopher Reeve.
+During Robin’s studies at the Juilliard School, he became best friends with the man he calls his brother, Christopher Reeve.
 Of Reeve’s terrible injuries Robin says, “He makes me realize we’re only here on this tiny ball for a short time and you’ve got to make it worthwhile.”

 “After working as a stand-up comic in clubs for 15 years, I’d forgotten what mornings were, but now I’m doing better.
 They wake you up at 5 am.
-All of a sudden you’re being kicked in the face by your son saying ‘Time to watch cartoons daddy.’
+All of a sudden you’re being kicked in the face by your son saying ‘Time to watch cartoons Daddy.’
 And you go, ‘Right, let’s put a tape on, OK.’
 But uh, uh, it’s Boogie Nights!
 Wrong tape!”

 His children are also the reason he’s now clean and sober.
 There was a time when stardom first hit, that drugs and alcohol threatened to destroy Robin’s career, if not his life.

 He was snorting cocaine with actor John Belushi on the fateful eve that Belushi died from a drug overdose.

 “Cocaine is God’s way of telling you that you’re earning too much,” Robin quips, and then adds, “when you do drugs you have a couple of choices – you can either die or spend time in prison.
 When John died, that shocked me into starting to clean up my act, but what really did it for me was when I realized I was going to have children.